Tutorials » Translation Tools Today

 One of the most popular formats for translating apps is the GNU "Gettext" format, which has strings and translations stored in specially-formatted files with a .po extension.
 Opening the .po file in a regular text editor might be a bit confusing for some, which is why the Poedit translation suite was developed.
 It displays the text in an easy-to-understand format and allows for what the developers call a "distraction-free approach," allowing translators to work faster.
 Once the translations are complete, the program will save them back into the file, formatted correctly and ready for the developer to use.

 Other platforms and formats have their own specialized tools as well, which work in a similar fashion.
-Apple .strings files, for example, can be edited with the Localization Suite software, and Google has released its own online solution for translating Android apps called Google Translator Toolkit.Free Quote
+Apple .strings files, for example, can be edited with the Localization Suite software, and Google has released its own online solution for translating Android apps called Google Translator Toolkit.Get Quote

 While translation is typically considered an individual pursuit, with one translator localizing and entire project by him- or herself, lately there have been advances in social translation, or "crowdsourced" translation, where any number of translators work independently in individual segments of text which are then pieced back together into a whole, completed translation.